beun77/master-python/convert_v3/READ_ME.txt

 1. Select all pictures and copy them in the "original" folder.
 Compressed files can be read as well.
 2. Open a terminal and go to the convert directory.
 3. Type "python convert.py".
-You can use some launching options if you want.
+You can use some launching options if you want or add the path to your pictures' folder.
 4. Enter your final format.
 Available formats currently are jpg, png, bmp, gif, tiff, pdf.
 5. All your converted files will be saved in the "computed" folder.